baileyma/matt-bailey-capstone-backend/README.md

 ### 🤔 The Problem

 For 17 years, my friend has been running an annual tennis tournament.
-Managing the tournament is **time-consuming** for him, and much of the tournament’s history has gone from memory.
-Noone can now remember who played in the 2012 semi-finals?
-The details are gone!

-With **this website**, we can:
-- **Automate administrative tasks**, reducing manual work for my friend during the tournament.
-- **Preserve match results** for future reference.
-I am confident all the tournament’s players will in the distant future greatly enjoy looking through the archives at matches they’ve played.

-The main benefit of this website is its automatic generation of the tournament’s unique and complex format.
-The format is as follows:
+Managing the tournament is **time-consuming** for him as the tournament follows a unique and complex format:

 1. **🎲 Opening Round**
    - A **random draw** (‘out of the hat’) decides the four opening matches.